efene/efene.github.io/_sources/language-introduction.txt

-Again we have our function cases inside "fn <name of function> ... end" as before but now we have two cases, here the function takes one argument, which must be a boolean and returns the string represenation for that boolean, if the value is not a boolean it will return the string 'not a boolean'.
+Again we have our function cases inside "fn <name of function> ... end" as before but now we have two cases, here the function takes one argument, which must be a boolean and returns the string representation for that boolean, if the value is not a boolean it will return the string 'not a boolean'.

 There are two things to notice here, first in the argument we can write values